 By Shane LaVigne, Capitol Advocacy

-Below is a snapshot of some of CSLEA’s priority bills that have been introduced so far:
+Below is a snapshot of some of the bills remaining from last year and an initial look at top priorities introduced thus far:

 AB 1794 (McCarty) Crimes – Recently introduced